 Electric scooter laws exist to prevent accidents caused by unsafe scootering practices.
 California’s electric scooter laws have recently changed, taking effect this year.
 The most discussed change in California’s law is its helmet law.
-San Francisco residents have heavily debated this law, ensure that it was an acceptable change to make.
+Southern California residents have heavily debated this law, ensure that it was an acceptable change to make.

 The scooter laws in California pertain to the speed and locations in which a motorist can legally operate their electric scooter.
 The locations that both motorist and bicyclists utilize in travel are referred to as different classes of the bikeway.